Carikoenig/WebServices/README.md

 # WebServices
-third project of "AI and the Web"
+third project of "AI and the Web".
+How to start it:
+    clone the repo
+    open cmd:
+    make a virtual environment and install the requiremnts with 'pip install -r requirements.txt' 'python hub.py'
+    open 2 new cmd for each channel to start and register the channels:
+        'python channel.py'
+        'flask –app channel.py register'
+        'python channel1.py'
+        'flask –app channel1.py register'
+        'python channel2.py'
+        'flask –app channel.py register'
+    open another cmd:
+        'python client.py'

 #### Code organization
 - hub.py – The hub code.
 No need to modify this.
 Run with